dallen014/queuerious_detector/README.md

     - Queue Label: The historically assigned queue for ticket resolution.

-The dataset is stored in the repository under data/raw/, and can also be found at the following link: https://www.kaggle.com/datasets/tobiasbueck/multilingual-customer-support-tickets/data
+The dataset is stored in the repository under data/raw/, and can also be found at the following link: https://www.kaggle.com/datasets/tobiasbueck/multilingual-customer-support-tickets/data.
+This data falls under the CC BY 4.0 license.

 # Project Setup
 The study methodology was set up as follows: